l3robot/ulavalSFM/README.md

 * git 1.8.2.1 http://git-scm.com
 * g++ 4.8.0 : https://gcc.gnu.org or

-#### Used to build openCV libraries
+### Used to build openCV libraries

 * cmake 2.8.10.2 : http://www.cmake.org

-#### Used to build BundlerSFM, CMVS, PMVS2
+### Used to build BundlerSFM, CMVS, PMVS2

-this <a href=http://adinutzyc21.blogspot.ca/2013/02/installing-bundler-on-linux-tutorial.html>link</a> helps to find all this dependencies
+This <a href=http://adinutzyc21.blogspot.ca/2013/02/installing-bundler-on-linux-tutorial.html>link</a> helps to find all this dependencies

 * lapack 3.2.1 : http://www.netlib.org/lapack/
 * blas : http://www.netlib.org/blas/